 Maundy is an English word of uncertain origin.
 Most scholars agree that it derives from the Latin “mandatum” or “mandate,” the first word in the phrase, “Mandatum novum do vobis—a new commandment I give you.”
 The service opens with an acclamation and the liturgy of the Word, and we are offered a chance to practice and reflect on what being a servant really means.
 How do we actually live out this “mandatum novum” by washing someone else’s feet.

 Washing someone else’s feet is a very intimate act.
 Probably the most intimate act we perform in church.
 Scholars remind us that part of what Jesus is doing here is demonstrating the intimacy of our relationship with God.
 Jesus desires us to be in a deep, intimate relationship with the creator of all life, and to recognize our deep connections to one another.
-You will be invited to take part in both washing and being washed, and encouraged to reflect on how your feelings about helping and being helped shapes your relationships.
+During the service all will be invited to take part in both washing and being washed, and encouraged to reflect on how your feelings about helping and being helped shapes your relationships.
 How does serving or receiving loving service shape your views about power and authority—about who has it, how it’s shared or not?
 How does your experience with this ritual act shape your vision of the church’s ministry?

 The service then continues with Communion as we remember the last time Jesus gathered with his disciples before his arrest.
 Instead of a traditional post-communion prayer, blessing, or dismissal, we hear the story of the vigil in the garden and the betrayal.
 The reserved sacrament is consumed, the altar is stripped and washed and the service descends into silence.